 One drawback of having a Themeforest Shopify theme is that you will have to re-purchase their support if you need to update your theme after 6 months or a year – but its definitely worth it since their customer support is awesome, plus the support that Themeforest has for its customers is great!”

-Flex – “Our top choice for Shopify themes is always Flex by Out of the Sandbox.
+Flex – “Our top choice when asked about the best Shopify themes is always Flex by Out of the Sandbox.
 Versatile, fast, and well-built, Flex is able to handle any build – both big and small.
-Most themes can sometimes look a bit “cookie-cutter”, but Flex is so adaptable that you can easily make your website stand out.
+Most Shopify themes can sometimes look a bit “cookie-cutter”, but Flex is so adaptable that you can easily make your website stand out.
 For those store owners that like to dabble in a bit of CSS, Flex gives the capacity to do so without having to dive deep into the code.
 We love this theme for our clients because once we install, implement and custom-code it, they’re able to go in and adjust easily, thus feeling empowered to edit their website.”

 Turbo – “Another Out of the Sandbox favorite is Turbo.
 Lightning fast and built for speed, Turbo is packed with features and options.
 Great for style and performance, Turbo is able to take large catalogs of products and flawlessly present them for a great shopper experience.”